What is a Gross Lease?

 - A landlord can pass on the inflation cost to the tenant.

-- As in gross lease fixed rental amount is based on the estimated cost and mostly on the discretion of the landlord therefore rent charged is high.
+- Here, the fixed rental amount is based on the estimated cost and is mainly at the landlord’s discretion.
+Therefore, the rent charged can be high.

-- A tenant does have control over the cost and they will not be motivated by reducing the cost.
+- A tenant controls the price and might not reduce the cost.

-- The landlord will get fixed rent even operating expenses, tax and insurance costs will increase.
+- The landlord gets fixed rent even if the operating expenses, taxes, and insurance costs increase.

-- The landlord will have all the responsibility for making the timely payment of all the cost including penalty and late fees if any charged.
+- The landlord is responsible for timely payments of all the costs, including penalties and late fees, if any.

-- The tenant will not make any effort to reduce the operating expenses like water and energy.
+- The tenant does not make any effort to reduce operating expenses like water and energy.